Princess of Wales's Royal Regiment

 The Princess of Wales's Royal Regiment (PWRR), also known as the Tigers, is the senior English line infantry regiment of the British Army, second in the line infantry order of precedence to the Royal Regiment of Scotland and part of the Queen's Division.

 History

 The Princess of Wales's Royal Regiment was formed on 9 September 1992 by the amalgamation of the Queen's Regiment and the Royal Hampshire Regiment and holds the earliest battle honour in the British Army (Tangier 1662–80).
 Through its ancestry via the Queen's Royal Regiment (West Surrey) (2nd Regiment of Foot), the PWRR is the most senior English line infantry regiment.
 The current regiment was named in honour of Diana, Princess of Wales.

-Upon its creation, the Princess of Wales and the Queen of Denmark were Allied Colonels-in-chief of the PWRR.
-When the Princess divorced the Prince of Wales, she resigned as Colonel-in-chief and the Queen of Denmark was appointed its Colonel-in-Chief.
+Upon formation, the Princess of Wales was Colonel-in-Chief, and the Queen of Denmark was Allied Colonel-in-Chief of the PWRR.
+When the Princess divorced the Prince of Wales, she resigned as Colonel-in-Chief and the Queen of Denmark was appointed its Colonel-in-Chief.

-The 1st Battalion served a seven-month tour of Iraq in 2004 with a second tour following in 2006, and finally a tour in 2009 where the battalion was split between Afghanistan and Iraq (last combat operation in Iraq).
-Many of the operations carried out by the battalion during the first tour were named after stations on the London Underground.
-Elements of 1 PWRR helped train the Iraqi National Army and oversaw the withdrawal of UK Forces from Basra.
-1st Battalion was deployed to Afghanistan again in August 2011 to form the nucleus of the Police Mentoring Advisory Group (PMAG) with individual companies detached to other battlegroups around Helmand province.
-During this time in Afghanistan, 1st Battalion would also achieve the most recent case in history of a successful bayonet charge, when Corporal Sean Jones lead a successful charge during an ambush in the village of Kakaran, for which he was award the military cross.
-The 1st Battalion under Army 2020 will move from Paderborn, Germany to be stationed at Bulford Camp.

-The regiment's 2nd Battalion were based in Shackleton Barracks, Northern Ireland, the last resident battalion deployed in this role under Operation Banner.
-After two years at Alexander Barracks in Dhekelia in Cyprus, they moved to Woolwich Garrison, London, to take up a public duties role in August 2010, a role they performed for three years.
-2nd Battalion deployed to Cyprus again in 2014.
-It remains one of the infantry units rotating between the UK and British Forces Cyprus.
-In August 2017, the battalion returned to the UK, based at Kendrew Barracks in Cottesmore, where they reconfigured two companies into a Light Mechanised Infantry force.

-The regiment's 2nd battalion re-subordinated to the Ranger Regiment on 1 December 2021.